This page contains affiliate links. Please read our disclosure for more info.

 During the day we had plenty of time at three different snorkelling spots, lunch onboard the boat, and time to relax on a private beach away from the other tour groups.

-The snorkelling was decent, but as you’d expect, not as good as the dive trip to Koh Haa we did from Koh Lanta.
-We still enjoyed exploring the underwater world and saw plenty of life including titan triggerfish, Moorish idols, false clownfish, and parrotfish.
+The snorkelling was decent, and we saw plenty of life including titan triggerfish, Moorish idols, false clownfish, and parrotfish.

 If you only have time for one boat trip, I’d choose the Four Island trip to see the stunning Emerald Cave, but Koh Rok is also worth it.

-Although Koh Lanta isn’t as well known a diving destination at Koh Phi Phi or Koh Tao, it has some of the best dive sites in Thailand and made the perfect place for us to get back underwater after four years without diving.
+Although Koh Lanta isn’t as well-known a diving destination as Koh Phi Phi or Koh Tao, it has some of the best dive sites in Thailand.

 Farra and Kate opened the studio in 2013 and have since expanded it to include lovely bungalows and an excellent cafe.

-Oasis Yoga is my favourite yoga studio in the world.
-I highly recommend it whether you are completely new to yoga or an experienced yogi.
+Oasis Yoga is highly recommended whether you are completely new to yoga or an experienced yogi.

-Classes cost 400 baht ($13) or there are various passes available.
-See the Oasis Yoga website for the latest schedule.
-They close from mid-May to end of September.
+1 Class costs 400 baht ($11), or there are various multi-class passes available.
+See their website for the latest schedule.
+They close from 7 May to 1 October.

 We didn’t take a Koh Lanta cooking class as we’d already done one in Chiang Mai, but we recommend taking a class during your trip to Thailand.
 It’s a great opportunity to spend the day eating (a lot!) and learn more about Thai food.